 The Scorecard criteria fall into five main categories, with some of the most significant components highlighted below.
 Please refer to the Scorecard Definitions for more complete details regarding each category and specific terms.

 Including program timeframe, aggregate capacity limit, tracking and reporting requirements, and whether and how the program addresses low- to moderate-income (LMI) consumer participation.

 Market continuity is an especially important aspect of program design that can help to avoid the boom-bust cycles of short duration programs.
-The Scorecard allocates points to programs that are not time-limited, including pilot programs with an eye toward full program roll-out after the pilot phase.
-Extra credit is awarded to full, non-time-bound programs with no pilot phase.
+The Scorecard allocates points to programs that are not time-limited.

 Tracking and Reporting Requirements

 To understand how a program is functioning and whether it is successful or not, effective tracking and reporting are essential.
-The Scorecard allocates points to programs that have put in place at least basic tracking and reporting requirements (e.g., number of projects or total capacity installed under the program), and awards extra credit to programs that require additional detail.
+The Scorecard allocates points to programs that have put in place data tracking and reporting requirements that provide at least annual updates on program metrics.